Business Processes in Disaster Risk Information Management

 Current investigations in management deficits of the 2021 Central European Flood Disaster indicate on the massive disaster losses and humanitarian consequences of the lack of timely preparation and inadequate incoherent information processing.
 Post-disaster detailed analysis of goal-reaching, performance and effectiveness control is in the key interest of all those that suffered (including post-event long-term health, social and economic consequences).

-abstract accepted (including list of references) : abstract
+abstract submitted for publication (including list of references) : abstract